Innovar-Healthcare/BridgeLink/README.md

 BridgeLink installers also come with the option to install and start a service that will run in the background.
 You also have the option of installing and running the BridgeLink Server Manager, which allows you to start and stop the service on some operating systems, change BridgeLink properties and backend database settings, and view the server logs.

-An optional BridgeLink Command Line Interface can be installed, allowing you to connect to a running BridgeLink Server using a command line.
+An optional Command Line Interface can be installed, allowing you to connect to a running BridgeLink Server using a command line.
 This tool is useful for performing or scripting server tasks without opening the BridgeLink Administrator.

 The BridgeLink Administrator Launcher can also be installed, allowing you to manage connections to multiple BridgeLink servers and configure options such as Java runtime, max heap size, and security protocols.

 After the installation, the BridgeLink directory layout will look as follows:

-- /appdata/bridgeLinkdb: The embedded database (Do NOT delete if you specify Derby as your database).
+- /appdata/mirthdb: The embedded database (Do NOT delete if you specify Derby as your database).
 This will be created when the BridgeLink Server is started.
-The path for appdata is defined by the dir.appdata property in bridgeLink.properties.
+The path for appdata is defined by the dir.appdata property in mirth.properties.
-- /cli-lib: Libraries for the BridgeLink Command Line Interface (if installed)
+- /cli-lib: Libraries for the Command Line Interface (if installed)
 - /client-lib: Libraries for the BridgeLink Administrator
 - /conf: Configuration files
 - /custom-lib: Place your custom user libraries here to be used by the default library resource.